Joshua-Onley/PythonChessEngine/README.md

 * Implements the minimax algorithm and quiescence search
 * currently does not support the 50 move draw rule or the threefold repitition rule

-**Table of Contents**

-1. Project Setup
-2. How to Play
-3. AI Mechanics
-4. Technologies used

 **Project Setup**

 To run this project you must have: